emerald-dao/emerald-academy-v2/src/lib/content/courses/intermediate-cadence/en/week4/day1.md

+---
+title: Proving Identity
+day: 1
+language: en
+excerpt: This Chapter is going to be filled with a bunch of really useful things that you should absolutely know, but don't necessarily relate to each other.
+---

 # Chapter 4 Day 1 - Proving Identity

 Helloooooo, and welcome to Chapter 4!
 This Chapter is going to be filled with a bunch of really useful things that you should absolutely know, but don't necessarily relate to each other.